VMLC-PV/SIMsalabim_Python/README.md

 ### Parallel simulations
 On Linux, you have the option to run the simulations in parallel.
 Sadly, not on windows (yet).
 To be able to run simulations in parallel efficiently and with any threading or multiprocessing from python we use the `parallel` from the [GNU prallel](https://www.gnu.org/software/parallel/) project.
-To install on linux run:
+To install on Linux run:
 ```
 sudo apt update
 sudo apt install parallel